AdobeDocs/federated-audience-composition.en/help/query/build-query.md

     >[!NOTE]
     >
-    >The **Edit expression** button allows you to leverage the Web expression editor to manually define an expression using fields from the database and helper functions.
+    >The **Edit expression** button allows you to leverage the expression editor to manually define an expression using fields from the database and helper functions.
 [Learn how to edit expressions](expression-editor.md)

 1. Select the operator to apply from the drop-down list.
 Various operators are available for use.
 Note that operators available in the drop-down list depend on the attribute's data type.